ALP Qld Pre-Selection Battle

-Marijuana law reform was another passion of mine.
-I met with mothers of children with disabilities who had seizures every day and marijuana was the only thing that stopped their seizures.
-These parents break the law for their children and I would do the same.
-After hearing these stories I couldn’t believe that only myself and one other member (of the 89 member assembly) was prepared to support decriminalisation.
+Cannabis law reform was another passion of mine.
+I met with mothers of children with disabilities.
+These children had seizures every day and marijuana was the only thing that stopped their seizures.
+These parents broke the law for their children and I would have done the same.
+After hearing these stories I couldn’t believe that only myself and one other member were prepared to support the decriminalisation of marijuana.

-As a socialist independent, I was also able to apply pressure that would lead the Palasczcuk Government to introduce legislation to quash past convictions of homosexual men and abolish the gay panic defence.
+As a socialist independent, I was also able to apply pressure that would lead the Palaszczuk Government to introduce legislation to quash past convictions of homosexual men and abolish the gay panic defence.

 Plea to Parliament

 I delivered the following speech to Parliament: